 Legal reasons we collect and use your personal information

-We rely on performance of a contract and necessity for the establishment, exercise of defence of a legal claim as the legal basis for processing your information.
+We rely on performance of a contract and necessity for the establishment and exercise of defence of a legal claim as the legal basis for processing your information.
 When you engage with the firm we will provide you with our terms of business and an engagement letter setting out the details of your matter and the terms by which we are both expected to adhere.
 Once this has been agreed, this forms a contract between us.
-Please ensure your read our terms of business carefully and ask your solicitor for further information if you are at all unsure of what the terms means.
+Please ensure your read our terms of business carefully and ask your solicitor for further information if you are at all unsure of what the terms mean.